trinodb/trino/presto-docs/src/main/sphinx/develop/functions.rst

 Plugin Implementation
 ---------------------

 The function framework is used to implement SQL functions.
-Presto includes a number of built-in functions.
+Trino includes a number of built-in functions.
 In order to implement new functions, you can write a plugin that returns one or more functions from ``getFunctions()``: